Current lab members

 Naima Sharaf got her undergraduate degree in Chemistry at the University of North Carolina-Chapel Hill.
 She carried out her Ph.D. studies at the University of Pittsburgh in the lab of Dr. Angela Gronenborn where she used fluorine solution NMR to understand inhibitor-induced conformational changes with HIV-1 reverse transcriptase.
 She undertook her post-doctoral training at Caltech in the lab of Dr. Doug Rees where she used biophysical and biochemical tools to characterize the structure and function of Neisseria meningitides methionine ABC transport system.
 Research in the Sharaf lab bridges biochemistry, structural biology, microbiology, and immunology working toward the ultimate goal of translating lipoprotein research into therapeutics.

-Email: ngsharaf@stanford(.)edu
+Email: ngsharaf(a)stanford(.)edu

 Postdoc